 “Flygskam” or “flight shaming” has been a big trend recently, particularly in Europe.
 The environmental advantages or train travel are undeniable, and the ubiquitousness of trains in Europe makes for a compelling, if not a more convenient option.
 But for those in the U.S., our trains are far less dependable, less available, and more expensive.
 Not to mention, many of the trains in Europe run solely on electricity, while many in the U.S. still run on diesel fuel.
 And how the electricity is generated matters; much of the U.S. electricity generation still comes from fossil fuels.

 Another option that’s been thrown around lately is purchasing carbon offsets.
 Some sites out there let you calculate your flight’s carbon emissions and purchase “carbon offsets,” which essentially help fund clean energy programs from planting trees to building solar farms.
 It might sound appealing, but it’s also a flawed way of dealing with climate change; carbon offsets are a tool for affluent tourists who want to travel guilt-free.
+Aside from that, carbon offsets are full of issues that really don’t make them a viable option for sustainability and the future of our planet.

 Perhaps, another option is to increase domestic travel.
 No, it won’t necessarily give you the same novelty or experiences you might get abroad, but that’s not to say it isn’t vital.
 Often, some of our closest neighbors seem more foreign than those who live 10,000 miles away.
 Learning more about those close to you might even translate into empathy and help clear up the political divide seen across the globe.